masaic-ai-platform/open-responses/docs/OpenAICompatibility.md

 # This example shows a simple text input
 # Masaic processes this by:
 # 1. Converting the string input to a user message
-# 2. Creating a ChatCompletionUserMessageParam
+# 2. Creating a User message
 # 3. Setting the content directly as text
 curl -X POST https://api.openai.com/v1/responses \
 -H "Content-Type: application/json" \